Charlie Emig: After baseball

-Charlie married Ida May Hooper on September 17, 1903 in Scioto, Ohio.
-H. The wedding article notes that “Emig is the big pitcher of the Portsmouth ball club.
-He has been playing with the local team for only two months, but has many friends here who will wish him joy.”
-That article also states that “Mr. Emig is a machinist by trade and worked all last winter with Deschler Bros.
+Charlie married Ida May Hooper on September 17, 1903, in Scioto, Ohio.
+The wedding article notes that "Emig is the big pitcher of the Portsmouth ball club.
+He has been playing with the local team for only two months, but has many friends here who will wish him joy."
+That article also states that "Mr. Emig is a machinist by trade and worked all last winter with Deschler Bros.
 He has more friends in this city than any ball player who was ever here.
-Many did not like his playing and told him so but all voted him the most gentlemanly and best all-around fellow that ever donned a uniform.”
+Many did not like his playing and told him so but all voted him the most gentlemanly and best all-around fellow that ever donned a uniform."
 Although details are unavailable, Charlie may have attempted a pro ball comeback in 1905 with the Charleston (South Carolina) Sea Gulls of the Class C Southern Atlantic League.
-If so, the effort was short-lived, as Sporting Life reported “Charles Emig” as released by the club in early March.
+If so, the effort was short-lived, as Sporting Life reported "Charles Emig" as released by the club in early March.

 The 1917 WWI draft registration has Charles and Ida living in Buffalo, NY.
-Charles’s occupation is “foreman, Bessemer Truck Sales.”
+Charles's occupation is "foreman, Bessemer Truck Sales."

-Charlie married Eva Leona Blatchley December 1, 1923 in Buffalo, New York.
+Charlie married Eva Leona Blatchley December 1, 1923, in Buffalo, New York.
 By 1930 they were living in Oklahoma City, Oklahoma, with her parents, and Charlie was working as a florist in a flower shop.
 The 1940 census also has Charlie living in Oklahoma City.
-Charlie’s occupation is “managing caretaker, apartment houses.”
+Charlie's occupation is "managing caretaker, apartment houses."
 The 1945 Oklahoma City directory has Charlie and Eva living at 305 NE 46th Street.
-Charlie’s occupation is “painter.”
+Charlie's occupation is "painter."